Here are a selection of answers to questions you might have before you travel to Church House.

 Will I meet other travellers during my stay at Church House

-We have space for up to six guests at any one time and run a maximum of two vehicles.
-So groups of six will have exclusive use of the house during their stay while smaller groups would normally expect others to be in the house at the same time.
+We have space for up to four guests at any one time and run a maximum of two vehicles.
+So groups of 4 will have exclusive use of the house during their stay while smaller groups would normally expect others to be in the house at the same time.
 All guests dine at the same table in the dining room and there is a shared sitting room with books, periodicals and TV.
 The family do not generally dine with you as it does not work with our daughters evening schedule.
 And if we ate three course dinners every night for 6 months of the year our waistlines would expand too much!

 What’s the weather like in England